iyhaoo/DISC/reproducibility/Data Preparation, Imputation and Computational Resource Evaluation/Run Imputation.md

     --min-expressed-cell=10 \
     --library-size-factor=median

-Please note that `--training=0` here, otherwise `DISC` will use this model for fine-tune training.
+Please note that using `--training=0` here, otherwise `DISC` will use this model for fine-tune training.